 Bless him, when it comes down to it, my husband is cunning and resourceful enough to save himself or to at least force a delay, until I can extricate myself from my four year old’s peanut-butter hug.
 Though dear hubby has said that he does appreciate my intent.

 Bottom line, our lives will be so much easier when we accept that interruptions will make some things in life impossible, that children do limit us and rearrange our life and that’s not a bad thing, that we will need other adults in our life to do this parenting thing, and that an imperfect solution may be exactly the solution God is offering to us.
-So let’s embrace imperfection and shout praise to a God who regularly delivers His perfect amazing grace through imperfect vessels.
+So let’s be honest about our imperfection and even embrace it, and then let’s shout praise to a God who regularly delivers His perfect amazing grace through imperfect vessels.

 Need more Monday morning encouragement?
 Read about embracing an imperfect home.